 By Quin Rose and Mamenosuke Fujimaru, based on the game by Quin Rose.
-Released in Japan as “Clover no Kuni no Alice – Cheshire Neko to Waltz” by Ichijinsha.
+Released in Japan as “Joker no Kuni no Alice – Circus to Usotsuki Game” by Ichijinsha, serialized in the magazine Comic Zero-Sum.
 Released in North America by Seven Seas.

 This review contains spoilers for the “Bad End” of the visual novels.

 Of all the Alice spinoffs, this one is clearly my favorite, and I’ve said why in previous reviews I did for Bookshelf Briefs.
 The romance between Alice and Blood doesn’t overwhelm the story.
 There isn’t as much painful filler the way some of the lower-tier Alice spinoffs have, where you can find yourself in Crimson Empire at the drop of a Hatter subplot.
 But mostly I think I like it as the main plot is very much dedicated to psychological trauma, Alice’s in particular but also everyone else.
 Time after time in Circus and Liar’s Game we see her back in the prison, with her sister Lorina sitting in a cell that only Alice can open.
 Joker is taunting her, trying to get her to face up to the memories of her past that she avoids.
 And the entire rest of the cast tries to stop her, and get her to stay there and not remember.